pymc-devs/pymc/docs/source/contributing/review_pr_pymc_examples.md

 of `DensityDist` and the explanation mentions `DensityDist`, that specific sentence needs to be updated too.

-If you are not sure about the scope of the PR or think that what the PR is aiming for won't leave a coherent notebook, ask the PR author to make sure you are on the same page before reviewing.

-Once you are clear on the scope of the PR, define which subset of that (if any) will your review cover.
 A PR that aims to update everything about a notebook could easily have 3 or more reviewers, each covering different aspects of the example like Aesara usage, writing and explanation of the concepts used, ArviZ usage, styling with MyST+Sphinx, or structuring and scope of the notebook.